Can I Be Arrested for DUI on a Private Road in Nevada?

 Call us for help…

-If you or someone you know has been arrested for DUI in Las Vegas or elsewhere in Nevada, we invite you to contact us for a free consultation.
+If you or someone you know has been arrested for DUI in Las Vegas or elsewhere in Nevada, we invite you to contact us for a consultation.

 Our caring Las, Vegas Nevada DUI defenses lawyers know the best defenses to a Nevada DUI.
 We understand the problems with Nevada DUI chemical tests and how to challenge the results.

 Most of all, we know how to negotiate plea bargains to get your Nevada DUI charges reduced or dismissed.
 And if what you need is help, we’ll work to get you that.

 We also have a proven track record of success in helping clients keep their driver’s licenses at Nevada DMV license suspension hearings.

-To schedule your free consultation with one of our Las Vegas DUI attorneys, call us or fill out the confidential form on this page.
+To schedule your consultation with one of our Las Vegas DUI attorneys, call us or fill out the confidential form on this page.

 In California?
 See our article: California DUI Penalties, Punishment and Sentencing.